kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 Extended resource provides a simple, concise approach to describe resource capacity, and resource consumption.
-In constrast, Dynamic Resource Allocation (DRA) provides a more expressive, flexible, powerful approach, yet more complicated, and harder to use.
+In constrast, Dynamic Resource Allocation (DRA) provides a more expressive, flexible approach, yet more complicated, and harder to use.

-This KEP provides a solution to enable cluster administrators to advertise the dynamic resources (in `ResourceSlice`) as extended resource in `DeviceClass`, and enables the application developers, and operators to continue using extended resource to request for such resources.
+This KEP provides a solution to enable cluster administrators to advertise the dynamic resources (in `ResourceSlice`) as extended resource via `DeviceClass`. and enables the application developers, and operators to continue using extended resource to request for such resources.